fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 - Transmit properties (Control Signal)

   Use Device Shadow.
-  Device Shadow supports HTTPS | MQTT, both of which are possible from Vantiq.
+  Device Shadow supports HTTPS | MQTT, both of which are supported by Vantiq.

 In this document, describe how to do the following from Vantiq's Procedures.
 - Retrieve a list of "Things"